anishumairaa/HPC-AI-UPM-Team-3/LLAMA2.md

 # Reference Results
 ## Performance metrics
 Training time (s): This measures how long it takes to complete the training.
+Our goal is to lower the training time as much as we can.
 ## Workload profile
 - Workload: Llama-2-7b finetune-full
 - Max Seq Length: 512